Pylons/pyramid/docs/narr/sessions.rst

   representation of the session is fewer than 4000.
 This is suitable only for very small data sets.

-It is, however, digitally signed, and thus its data cannot easily be tampered with.
+It is digitally signed, however, and thus its data cannot easily be tampered with.

 You can configure this session factory in your :app:`Pyramid`